Coppernic/coppernic.github.io/docs/product/access-er/hid.md

 For reader management, documentation and sample code can be found [here](https://github.com/Coppernic/PcscSample).

+After connecting to an HID Card, PcscSample can be used to send a command "Get PACS data" :
+FF70076B07A005A10380010400

 For advanced usage of the 5127CK, you may need to contact HID to have access on protected documentation.
 Contact Coppernic support for more details.

 #### Switch mode